ssmlee04/blog/_posts/2015-07-06-some-useful-git-commands-and-configurations.md

 ### <red>Some extremely stupid things you might want to avoid</red>

-* Get rid of all the credentials in your code before pushing your code to the remote, especially if you're pushing to a public repo (been there done that..)
+* Get rid of all the credentials in your code before pushing your code to the remote repository, especially if you're pushing to a public repo (been there done that..)
 * If you have to push config file to the repo for the first time.
 You can tell git to stop tracking this file by doing `git update-index --assume-unchanged <file>` and specify the files in `.gitignore` so later when you enter the credentials you don't need to worry about credentials leaked.
 * What I do is have a config file with something like this